 - water slides

-A doctor will be able to diagnose hot tub folliculitis by examining the skin and asking a person about their medical history and any recent use of hot tubs or similar.
+A doctor diagnoses hot tub folliculitis by examining the skin and asking about the person’s medical history and any recent exposure to hot tubs and pools.

 - other types of folliculitis

-- other types of bacterial infection, such as a staph infection
+- other bacterial infections, such as a staph infection

 - chemical rashes

-To prevent a misdiagnosis, a doctor may take a sample of the skin with a swab.
-They will send this sample to a laboratory for examination under a microscope.
-A professional in the lab can confirm whether the condition is hot tub folliculitis or another condition.
+To prevent a misdiagnosis, a doctor may swab the skin and send this sample to a laboratory for examination under a microscope.
+The analysis can confirm the type of infection.

 People can take steps to prevent hot tub folliculitis, such as:

-- removing swimwear soon after getting out the hot tub and putting it in the wash
+- removing swimwear right after getting out of a hot tub and putting it in the wash

-- showering with hot water and soap straight after using a hot tub
+- showering with hot water and soap right after using a hot tub

-- making sure swimwear is completely dry before wearing it again
+- making sure that swimwear is completely dry before wearing it again

-- checking that a public hot tub operator is servicing the hot tub at least twice a day
+- checking that a public hot tub is serviced at least twice a day

 People should take extra care or avoid hot tub use if they have:

-- a condition that affects their immune system
+- a health condition that affects their immune system

 - cystic fibrosis